PuddyClub/Firebase-Discord-Interactions/README.md

 ### options.varNames (Object / Optional)
 Here you can change the name of the http queries that will be used in the URL of your Discord Interaction Endpoint.

+### options.debug (Boolean / Optional)
+Enable the debug log.

+### options.actionNotifications (Boolean / Optional)
+Disable Action Notifications in the Log.

+### options.forceInvalidCommandCallback (Boolean / Optional)
+All commands will always return to the Invalid Command method.

 ```js
 // Get Function Listener Base
 const functionListener = require('@tinypudding/firebase-discord-interactions/functionListener');